top of page

 • Both partners’ photo IDs

-• Credit card for the $35 fee
+• Credit cardĀ for the $25 fee

 What to Expect at City Hall on Your Wedding Day